Options vs. cash

 Because of the issues listed above, people will sometimes try to use a model to estimate the value of options.
 Black-Scholes is commonly used because well known and has an easy to use closed form solution, it’s the most commonly used model.
 Unfortunately, most of the major assumptions for Black-Scholes are false for startup options, making the relationship between the output between Black-Scholes and the actual value of your options non-obvious.

 A large fraction of options get returned to the employee option pool when employees leave, either voluntarily or involuntarily.
 I haven’t been able to find comprehensive numbers on this, but anecdotally, I hear that more than 50% of options end up getting taken back from employees and returned to the general pool.
-Dan McKinley points out an (unvetted) analysis that shows that only 5% of employee grants are exercises.
+Dan McKinley points out an (unvetted) analysis that shows that only 5% of employee grants are exercised.
 Even with a conservative estimate, a 50% discount on options granted sounds pretty good.
 A 20x discount sounds amazing, and would explain why companies like options so much.

 When someone says that a startup’s compensation package is worth as much as Facebook’s, they often mean that the total value paid out over N years is similar.
 But a fixed nominal amount of money is worth more the sooner you get it because you can (at a minimum) invest it in a low-risk asset, like Treasury bonds, and get some return on the money.